Plasmodium falciparum: Discovery

 A German physician, Johann Friedrich Meckel, must have been the first to see P. falciparum but without knowing what it was.
 In 1847, he reported the presence of black pigment granules from the blood and spleen of a patient who died of malaria.
 The French Army physician Charles Louis Alphonse Laveran, while working at Bône Hospital (now Annaba in Algeria), correctly identified the parasite as a causative pathogen of malaria in 1880.
-He presented his discovery before the French Academy of Medicine in Paris, and published it in The Lancet in 1881.
+He presented his discovery before the French Academy of Medicine in Paris and published it in The Lancet in 1881.
 He gave it the scientific name Oscillaria malariae.
 However, his discovery was received with skepticism, mainly because by that time, leading physicians such as Theodor Albrecht Edwin Klebs and Corrado Tommasi-Crudeli claimed that they had discovered a bacterium (which they called Bacillus malariae) as the pathogen of malaria.
 Laveran's discovery was only widely accepted after five years when Camillo Golgi confirmed the parasite using better microscopes and staining techniques.
 Laveran was awarded the Nobel Prize in Physiology or Medicine in 1907 for his work.
 In 1900, the Italian zoologist Giovanni Battista Grassi categorized Plasmodium species based on the timing of fever in the patient; malignant tertian malaria was caused by Laverania malariae (now P. falciparum), benign tertian malaria by Haemamoeba vivax (now P. vivax), and quartan malaria by Haemamoeba malariae (now P. malariae).

 The British physician Patrick Manson formulated the mosquito-malaria theory in 1894; until that time, malarial parasites were believed to be spread in air as miasma, a Greek word for pollution.
 His colleague Ronald Ross of the Indian Medical Service validated the theory while working in India.
 Ross discovered in 1897 that malarial parasites lived in certain mosquitoes.
 The next year, he demonstrated that a malarial parasite of birds could be transmitted by mosquitoes from one bird to another.
 Around the same time, Grassi demonstrated that P. falciparum was transmitted in humans only by female anopheline mosquito (in his case Anopheles claviger).
 Ross, Manson and Grassi were nominated for the Nobel Prize in Physiology or Medicine in 1902.
 Under controversial circumstances, only Ross was selected for the award.

 There was a long debate on the taxonomy.
-It was only in 1954 the International Commission on Zoological Nomenclature officially approved the binominal Plasmodium falciparum.
+It was only in 1954 the International Commission on Zoological Nomenclature officially approved the binomial Plasmodium falciparum.
 The valid genus Plasmodium was created by two Italian physicians Ettore Marchiafava and Angelo Celli in 1885.
-The Greek word plasma means "mould" or "form"; oeidēs meaning "to see" or "to know."
+The Greek word plasma means "mould" or "form"; oeidēs means "to see" or "to know."
 The species name was introduced by an American physician William Henry Welch in 1897.
 It is derived from the Latin falx, meaning "sickle" and parum meaning "like or equal to another".